bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Drizzle and Breezy
+- Drizzle
 - 94% humidity
-- 9 mph wind
+- 10 mph wind
-- 77% cloud cover
+- 100% cloud cover
 - 28 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.58 inches of rain expected in the next 48 hours